MicrosoftDocs/azure-devops-docs/docs/pipelines/process/invoke_checks.md

 monikerRange: ">= azure-devops-2020"
 ---

-# Invoke Azure Function / REST API Checks
+# Invoke Azure Function / REST API checks

 The Invoke Azure Function / REST API Checks allow you to write code to decide if a specific pipeline stage is allowed to access a protected resource or not.
 These checks can run in two modes:
 - **Asynchronous (Recommended)**: push mode, in which Azure DevOps awaits for the Azure Function / REST API implementation to call back into Azure DevOps with a stage access decision